yoctoproject/poky/documentation/migration-guides/migration-2.2.rst

 The metadata is now required to use Python 3 syntax.
 For help preparing metadata, see any of the many Python 3 porting guides available.
-Alternatively, you can reference the conversion commits for Bitbake and you can use :term:`OpenEmbedded-Core (OE-Core)` as a guide for changes.
-Following are particular areas of interest:
+Alternatively, you can reference the conversion commits for BitBake and you can use :term:`OpenEmbedded-Core (OE-Core)` as a guide for changes.
+Particular areas of interest are:

   - subprocess command-line pipes needing locale decoding